iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.0.1.18/report.md

 > This app only works if people report their symptoms.
 So if no one does then you know if you've come in contact with anyone with the Chinese virus.<br> :date: __2020-10-26 18:36:59__

-> Good idea but it's voluntary and you need the app to trace.
-If someone tests positive and does not have the app there will be no notification?
-Another way for the state to trace where tire are and have been.
-Big brother with fear<br> :date: __2020-10-21 06:31:05__

 #### 1-star reviews